-Terpenoids are one of the most diverse secondary metabolite classes found in nature.
-Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and related derivatives thereof.
+Terpenoids are among the most diverse secondary metabolite classes found in nature.
+Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and related derivatives.

-Phenylalanine, tyrosine, and tryptophan are three of the most important aromatic amino acids.
-They are used extensively in the feed and food industries.
-Many important pharmaceutical compounds, flavors, and industrial polymers are derived from these aromatic amino acids.
+Aromatic amino acids (phenylalanine, tyrosine, tryptophan) for the feed and food industries.
+Many important pharmaceutical compounds, flavors, and industrial polymers are derived from these.

-Secondary metabolites are the most important source of new natural products.
-Reconstruction of these metabolic pathways in our robust chassis organisms enables us to make a range of important bio-products including natural pigments, functional ingredients, nutritional supplements, flavors, and fragrances.
+These are the most important source of new natural products.
+Reconstruction of these metabolic pathways enables us to make a range of important bio-products including natural pigments, functional ingredients, nutritional supplements, flavors, and fragrances.

 Carbohydrate synthesis and conversion are at the center of cellular metabolism.
 Conagen’s scientists and engineers have developed an array of carbohydrate production technologies, from next-generation natural sweeteners to essential pharmaceutical ingredients.